Internships and Jobs

 - Guides to the Technical Interview process:

-- Fall of your Junior Year: Start preparing for the GRE exam.
+- Fall of Junior Year: Start preparing for the GRE exam.

-- Spring or early summer of your Junior Year: Take the GRE exam.
+- Spring of Junior Year or early summer before Senior Year: Take the GRE exam.

-- Summer before your Senior Year: Research graduate school programs.
+- Summer before Senior Year: Research graduate school programs.

 Reach out to faculty who match your research interests, especially